LouisLeNezet/louislenezet.github.io/_posts/2024-10-31-Pedixplorer-v1.1.0.md

   - R
 ---

-# New version of the Bioconductor [Pedixplorer](https://www.bioconductor.org/packages/release/bioc/html/Pedixplorer.html) package

-I've developed a R package dedicated to create, filter and draw complex pedigree.
+A new version of the Bioconductor [Pedixplorer](https://www.bioconductor.org/packages/release/bioc/html/Pedixplorer.html) package is now available, dedicated to create, filter and draw complex pedigree.

 This package is an update of the original [Kinship2 package](https://github.com/mayoverse/kinship2) available in CRAN.
 However, it wasn't anymore maintained, and I needed new features for my PhD project.